Cauchy–Riemann equations

+of a complex variable z = x + iy.

+If f is complex-differentiable at a complex point z = x + iy, then the partial derivatives of u and v exist and satisfy the Cauchy–Riemann equations at that point.
+Conversely, if the functions u and v are (real) differentiable at z and satisfy the Cauchy-Riemann equations there, then f is complex-differentiable at z.

+In this way, the Cauchy-Riemann equations are closely related to differentiability, which is in turn closely related to analyticity.
+These close relationships are the starting point of complex analysis.

 History

 The Cauchy–Riemann equations first appeared in the work of Jean le Rond d'Alembert.
 Later, Leonhard Euler connected this system to the analytic functions.
-Cauchy then used these equations to construct his theory of functions.
-Riemann's dissertation on the theory of functions appeared in 1851.
+Augustin-Louis Cauchy then used these equations to construct his theory of functions.
+Bernhard Riemann's dissertation on the theory of functions appeared in 1851.

 Simple example

 Suppose that $z = x + iy$.
 The complex-valued function $f(z) = z^2$ is differentiable at any point z in the complex plane.